Tobotis/QueueDiscordBot/README.md

 https://discord.com/oauth2/authorize?client_id=859795533047922718&scope=bot&permissions=17827840

 **or you want to host it yourself?:**

-**TODO:**
--
   - Add your bot token in the ENV-Variable "queuebottoken"
+  - Run the mode of your choice

 **MODE 1 (attempt_2) needs less permissions:**
 -